chopra-mayank/chopra-mayank/README.md

 <br>

 - 🔥 I can code for 12+ hours straight when I'm in the zone
-- 🎵 I listen to lo-fi hip hop while coding
+- 🎵 I listen to lo-fi music while coding
 - 📚 I've read 50+ books on AI and technology
 - 🌮 I fuel my coding sessions with coffee and good food
 - 🎯 I solve at least 3 coding problems daily
-- 🎸 I play guitar to relax after intense coding sessions
+- 🏏 I play cricket to relax after intense coding sessions

 </details>